maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 ### 2. Limitation on Practical Value in Economics

 - D_f cannot serve as a cross-theoretical macroscopic description quality metric.
-- Comparisons of D_f are valid only under the same definition of Ω.
 - **This paper does not promise that D_f can be conveniently used for policy evaluation.**

 ---

-## IX.
-Relation to Identification Theory, Partial Identification Theory, and Causal Inference
+## X. Relation to Identification Theory, Partial Identification Theory, and Causal Inference

 ### 1. Core Problem of Identification Theory